 1. Getting 100 hours.

-The 100-hour mark is the major milestone after the task of achieving the Private Certificate, but it is only the beginning.
-It is a point that insurance companies will likely give you a break in premiums but it does not make you the greatest pilot around.
-It really takes a true commitment to being a better pilot each time you take the Captain’s seat.
+The 100-hour mark is the major milestone after achieving the Private Certificate, but it is only the beginning.
+It is a point that insurance companies will probably give you a break in premiums, but it does not make you the greatest pilot around.
+It really takes a true commitment to be a better pilot each time you take the Captain’s seat.

-Flying in VFR, (visual flight rules), cruise is a fun way to fly however, a pilot needs to expand the skills they have learned by flying the maneuvers that have been taught.
+Flying in VFR, (visual flight rules), the cruise is a fun way to fly.
+However, a pilot needs to expand the skills they have learned by flying the maneuvers that it has taught us all.
 The benefit is much more important.

 Being proficient in all the maneuvers taught in the private pilot and commercial pilot training will prepare you for almost every situation you may encounter because you will learn the feel of the airplane.
 This will be beneficial throughout your career.